ClassiCube/ClassiCube/readme.md

 **Multiplayer**
 Run ClassiCube.exe.
 You can connect to LAN/locally hosted servers, and classicube.net servers if you have a [ClassiCube account](https://www.classicube.net/).

-###### *Stuck with OpenGL 1.1 due to old graphics hardware?*
+##### *Stuck on OpenGL 1.1?*
+The most common reason for being stuck on OpenGL 1.1 is non-working GPU drivers - so if possible, you should try either installing or updating the drivers for your GPU.

+Otherwise:
-If you're on Windows, you should first try using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/).
-Typically though, this occurs because you have not installed GPU drivers.
+* On Windows, you can still run the OpenGL build of ClassiCube anyways.
+(You can try downloading and using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for slightly better performance though)

-Otherwise, you will have to [compile the game yourself](#using-visual-studio-command-line).
+* On other operating systems, you will have to [compile the game yourself](#Compiling).
 Don't forget to add `-DCC_BUILD_GL11` to the compilation command line so that the compiled game supports OpenGL 1.1.

+# Compiling

+*Note: The various instructions below automatically compile ClassiCube with the recommended defaults for the platform. <br>
+If you (not recommended) want to override the defaults (e.g. to compile OpenGL build on Windows), see [here](doc/overriding-defaults.md) for details.*

 ## Compiling - Windows